-This section discusses the elements of Internal Billing as well the KFS Internal Billing (IB) and Service Billing (SB) documents and how they are used within Indiana University.
+This standard discusses the elements of Internal Billing as well the KFS Internal Billing (IB) and Service Billing (SB) documents and how they are used within Indiana University.
 Information presented below will walk through a general understanding of the documents, and will specify requirements and best practices.

 Internal billing is a billing for goods or services between two IU units.
 The IB and SB documents are used to record the income and corresponding expense for any billings of goods or services between university accounts that exceed annual revenues greater than $100,000.
 Internal Billing documents are used by units that have minimal billings to other units, the IB will route for approval to fiscal officers of accounts being billed.
 The Service Billing document is also used to bill internal units, however the SB is limited to use by units with large volume billing and does not route for approval.
 Internal billing activities under $100,000 in annual revenues are required to use other KFS document types (see Requirements for Recharge Accounts).
 The department providing the good or service will record income and a corresponding expense for the receiving department.
 These transactions are also referred to as interdepartmental sales and purchases.